10th Connecticut Infantry Regiment

-The 10th Connecticut Infantry Regiment was one of Connecticut's most successful civil war regiments, compiling an exemplary record of service in the Union Army.
-The 10th Regiment saw action in the coastal campaign during the early years of the war, which culminated with the siege of Charleston.
-The 10th went on to fight the trench battles of Richmond, earning praise from Union generals and Ulysses S. Grant.
-The 10th was active at the war's very end, when they blocked Robert E. Lee's attempt to escape from Virginia.
-And, the 10th was present at Appomattox Court House when Lee surrendered to Grant.
-All told, the 10th regiment fought in twenty three battles and at least as many skirmishes.
+The 10th Connecticut Infantry Regiment was one of Connecticut's most successful American Civil War regiments, compiling an exemplary record of service in the Union Army.
+The 10th Connecticut Infantry Regiment saw action in the coastal campaign during the early years of the war, which culminated with the siege of Charleston.
+They went on to fight the trench battles of Richmond, earning praise from Union generals and Ulysses S. Grant.
+They were active at the war's very end, when they blocked Robert E. Lee's attempt to escape from Virginia.
+They were also present at Appomattox Court House when Lee surrendered to Grant.
+All told, the 10th Connecticut Infantry Regiment fought in twenty three battles and at least as many skirmishes.

 Formation of the Regiment

 The 10th Connecticut Infantry Regiment was originally formed from the 10th Connecticut Volunteers.
 After the Union loss at the first Battle of Bull Run, in the summer of 1861, volunteers poured into the Union army ranks.
 In September, members of the 10th regiment started arriving at Camp Buckingham in Hartford.
 Members of the 10th regiment came from Connecticut towns large and small, including, Hartford, New Haven, Derby, Manchester, Sprague, New London, Stamford and Greenwich.
 After a few months at Camp Buckingham, the 10th regiment headed down to Annapolis, M.D. for additional training before joining General Burnside's North Carolina Expedition to blockade vital Confederate ports.